ojdarez/Zwallet/README.md

 #### **-> Z-Score**: A new metric standard for measuring user applicant's integrity.
 > Powered by: Zillow && HUD && JPMorgan Chase (Hopefully 🤞🏽)
 #### **-> Metric Indicator**: Progress bar indicator how close a user is to dream.
-> Powered by: Zestimate API && Zillow Group Econ Data
+> Powered by: Zestimate API && Zillow Group Econ Data, and Personal Bank data.
 #### **-> Wallet**: For saving towards down payment for your dream home.
 > Powered by: MasterCard && Plaid
 #### **-> Matches**: Current homes available in the market based on user's personalized setting preference | availabe funds & monetary goal.